frootmig/esgobweb/README.md

 ## System requirements

-esgobweb requires a webserver with capability of running PHP 5.4 and curl.
+esgobweb requires a webserver with capability of running PHP 5.4 (or later) and curl.
 For Debian based Linux distributions make sure the php5-curl package is installed.

 ## Installation